Gamma Cassiopeiae: Companions

-Gamma Cassiopeiae A, the bright primary, itself contains a spectroscopic binary with an orbital period of about 203.5 days and an eccentricity alternately reported as 0.26 and "near zero."
+Gamma Cassiopeiae A, the bright primary, is itself a spectroscopic binary with an orbital period of about 203.5 days and an eccentricity near zero.
 The companion is a white dwarf with a mass 0.93 times that of the Sun, and a size just smaller than Earth.
-It is likely to be more evolved than the primary and to have transferred mass to it during an earlier stage of evolution.
+It is likely to be more evolved than the primary and to have transferred mass to it during an earlier stage of evolution, although the primary is currently losing mass and the white dwarf is gaining mass though an accretion disk.
 Additionally, Hipparcos data show a "wobble" with an amplitude of about 150 mas, that may correspond to the orbit of a third star.
 This star would have an orbital period of at least 60 years.